 After losing 4 submarines, the wolfpack is either destroyed or moved away.

-The 8th, the Hornet is available.
-She is transferred to Espirutu Santo where she arrives on the 11th , ready to pounce whenever the Japanese carrier fleet is detected (a fleet transferring and arriving with almost full fuel/endurance does not have to spend any time refitting before being launched).
+On the 8th, the Hornet is available.
+She is transferred to Espirutu Santo where she arrives on the 11th, ready to pounce whenever the Japanese carrier fleet is detected (a fleet transferring and arriving with almost full fuel/endurance does not have to spend any time refitting before being launched).
 Not much else happens, I have 29 000 men on Guadalcanal and counting, and the only additional cost paid was the loss of the APD Colhoun.
-She had been hit by Bettys while unloading at Henderson Field, and finished by a submarine as she tries to beeline home.
+She had been hit by Bettys while unloading at Henderson Field, and finished by a submarine as she tried to beeline home.